AbArAjithA11/-Setup-and-Use-a-Firewall-on-Windows/README.md

 Type the port number i used here the port number is 445- microsoft ds

 then it asks the allow connection or block the connect select  the block connection then it ask profile select the profile you want

+NOTE ; This is for the educational purpose- internship

 then finsh the process.see the main there will a block port showned .